 Studies have concluded that a new transmission line and associated facilities would improve system reliability and reduce dependency on Dorsey Station and the existing HVDC Interlake corridor.
 The Bipole III Transmission Reliability Project would also establish a second converter station in southern Manitoba, to provide another major point of power injection into the transmission and distribution system.

-We have changed the name of the northern converter station under construction as part of the Bipole III Project to Keewatinhohk.
+We have changed the name of the northern converter station under construction as part of the Bipole III Project to Keewatinohk.
 Pronounced Kee-way-tin-oohk, the Cree word for the north.
 Formerly known as Keewatinoow, the station's name change was effective August 18, 2014.
-Keewatinhohk will be used in all future work, though Keewatinoow may still appear in materials that pre-date the change.
+Keewatinohk will be used in all future work, though Keewatinoow may still appear in materials that pre-date the change.